Jack Arkinstall: Professional career

 In 1958, he played as a professional in his debut at the Wembley Championships in London when he lost the first round of his compatriot Frank Sedgman.
 The year after Arkinstall played back on Wembley Championships and he again lost against compatriot Ashley Cooper.
 At the French Pro Championship in 1959 Arkinstall was defeated in the fourth round and repeated that at the tournament in 1960.
 In 1960, Arkinstall played at the Wembley Pro and again lost in the first round, this time against the Spaniard Andrés Gimeno, the Spanish number one.
 In 1962, he competed as a pro in the US Pro Championships reaching the quarterfinal against Earl Buchholz.
 That was his last year in professional tennis.

 He won his first pro title in 1958 at the German Pro International Championships held in Bad Ems against Pat Molloy, and won his second and final pro title at the 1961 Southern Pro Championships held in Jacksonville, Florida against Don Budge.

 Retirement

 After his active career as a tennis pro was Jack Arkinstall coach of the young Manuel Santana from Spain.
 He was the number five of Australia in the time he Frank Sedgman (1), Ken McGregor (2), Mervyn Rose (3) and Dinny Pails (4) had, but was higher than his countrymen Geoffrey Brown ('24) Bill Sidwell ('20), Bob Howe ('25) Rex Hartwig ('29), Ian Ayre ('29), George Worthington ('28) and Don Tregonning ('29); before the next generation of Australian tennis players in picture came with, among others, Ken Rosewall.
 Jack Arkinstall wrote in 1967 a book titled The Arkinstall Tennis Rhythm Method.
-He died at the age of 56 of a heart attack.